Romania

 Major cities: Bucharest (capital), Constanta, Iasi, Cluj-Napoca, Timisoara.

-Currency: romanian leu (RON).
+Currency: Romanian leu (RON).
 100 RON = 22 USD.

-Financial opportunities
+Financial capacity

 According to the Romanian Institute of Statistics, the youth unemployment rate reached 26.3% between October and December 2024.

-Average wage before taxes - from $1800 Minimum wage before taxes - from $850.
+Average salary before taxes - from $1800.
+Minimum wage before taxes - from $850.

 Distribution of types of entertainment by popularity among the population:

-1. Sports events
+1. Sporting events

 2. Concerts and festivals